A. J. Mundella: Opposition backbencher

 In the general election of 1874, the Liberal Party was defeated, but Mundella continued his parliamentary campaigns from the opposition backbenches and reintroduced his nine-hours bill.
 The Conservative government, harvesting the fruits of Mundella's three years' hard work on his bill, introduced their own factory bill which was designed to achieve much the same aims.
-The subsequent Factories (Health of Women, &c.)
-Act of 1875 established a ten-hour day for women and children in textile factories.
+The subsequent Factory Act 1874 (37 & 38 Vict. c.
+44) established a ten-hour day for women and children in textile factories.
 It was widely recognised in the textile districts that it was Mundella's efforts which had secured its passing.

 Mundella was also praised – this time by the trade union leadership – for his opposition backbench role in amending and enabling the passing of, firstly, the Employers and Workmen Act 1875 which replaced the repressive Master and Servant Acts, and, secondly, the passing of the Conspiracy, and Protection of Property Act 1875 which, combined with the repeal of the much-hated Criminal Law Amendment Act 1871, released workers from the severe penalties which were aimed solely at them.
-Both Acts together decriminalised the work of trade unions.
+Both acts together decriminalised the work of trade unions.

-To Mundella at this time was also the credit for his Bill instituting a closed season from 15 March to 15 June for freshwater fish.
+To Mundella at this time was also the credit for his bill instituting a closed season from 15 March to 15 June for freshwater fish.
 (Note: Encouragement for the freshwater fish Bill had come from Mundella's own Sheffield constituency.
 The previous twenty years had seen an enormous expansion in the number of anglers.
 In 1878 Sheffield alone had 211 angling clubs, with 8,000 members, and there was much concern about over-fishing, particularly in the breeding period.)
-Known officially as the Freshwater Fisheries Act and colloquially amongst anglers as the Mundella Act, it became law in 1878.
+Known officially as the Freshwater Fisheries Act 1878 (41 & 42 Vict. c.
+39), and colloquially amongst anglers as the Mundella Act, it became law in 1878.

 In 1877 Mundella sponsored a bill to abolish the property qualification for standing for local office, pointing out that 80 to 90 per cent of the voters in his constituency were disqualified from being councillors and yet were the first to be pressured by rises in rates.
 The bill found little traction in the House and each time it reappeared in the period from 1877 to 1879 it was defeated.
 The Conservatives finally passed the measure in 1880.